liviakong/sum-rules/README.md

 # Instructions for using the FlaSR package

 Please follow our [guide](docs/python_help.md) to ensure your computer is properly configured to run Python code from Mathematica.
 This only needs to be done the first time you run the package.
+You can use our package by downloading the `example.nb` file and running the cells there or by following the steps below.

 1. Download `FlaSR.m` and `FlaSR.py` and place both files into the same directory as your Mathematica notebook.